Dowell-Lab/Nascent-Flow/README.md

 ### Changes in latest commit:

     1) hierarchical structure of directories implemented
     2) changes to bbduk trim trim settings
     3) addition of pileup module
     4) Changed max run time, max default memory, job specific cpu/memory/time requirements that should be more universal
     5) For now, in main.nf, I have commented out the flip.
 Most shouldn't need to be flipped, but I will also update the main_flip.nf before the end of the week such that it will mirror main.nf except for flipping -- this can be made into a flag at some point
-6) removed wc from samtools
+    6) removed wc and unsorted bam flagstat jobs
     7) saved quite a few more qc outputs
     8) added a few steps to rseqc, saved more of the outputs
     9) Because I haven't gotten permission yet to build a new multiqc container, I have it running based on your user install from fiji for now.
 I have stated this in the README
     10) added "keyword" config in the fiji.config that should be the keyword from excel -- this is also detailed in the README -- at some point I plan to be able to import this automatically
     11) changed default directories to something everyone in the lab should have permissions to
     12) samtools is now multiprocessing which cut the runtime down to about 1/10 of what it was
     13) all required bedgraphs are now saved that will be used in downstream analysis
     14) fixed an error in the dreg bigwigs that caused the pipeline to crash -- this was essentially an error in the chrom.sizes file